Tray with delicious food on the plane, business class travel

 When shopping on platforms like Amazon, eBay, or Wayfair, people enjoy personalized offers, customized discounts, tailored recommendations, and other perks of modern retailing.
 Travelers have a similarly rich experience with an airline website.

-Things are quite different when purchasing a flight via an online travel agency (OTA) or other third-party booking platform.
+But things are different when purchasing a flight via an online travel agency (OTA) or other third-party booking platform.
 In most cases, it’s impossible to buy more than a bare seat or to have detailed information about the airline and its services.
-Offer and order management, a foundation for IATA's New Distribution Capability (NDC) initiative, promises to change this situation.
+Offer and order management, a foundation for IATA's New Distribution Capability (NDC) initiative, promises to change all that.

 New Distribution Capability: How NDC Boosts Airline RetailingPlayButton